 The EU Habitats Directive (92/43/EEC) specifically lists Posidonia beds as a natural habitat type whose conservation requires the designation of special areas of conservation.
 Despite this, recent data suggest that Posidonia beds are under threat.
-The reporting process carried out by the Mediterranean Member States under the Habitats Directive indicates that the habitat's general conservation status in the Mediterranean is 'unfavourable-inadequate' (ETC/BD, 2009).
-The main groups of threats affecting the long-term viability of Posidonia oceanica meadows include water pollution, construction of coastal infrastructure, fishing, shipping, invasive species and changes to water currents (Figure 2.1).
+The reporting process carried out by the Mediterranean Member States under the Habitats Directive indicates that the habitat's general conservation status in the Mediterranean is 'unfavourable-inadequate' (ETC/BD, 2008).
+The main groups of threats affecting the long-term viability of Posidonia oceanica meadows include water pollution, construction of coastal infrastructure, fishing, shipping, invasive species and changes to water currents (Figure 1).
+Figure 1 Grouped threats to Posidonia oceanica beds as reported by Mediterranean EU Member States under the EU Habitats Directive fish-farmers alike (Richardson et al., 2009).
+Other examples of invasive species found in Europe are shown in Table 2.